Park Geun-hye: South Korea's ex-president granted government pardon

 South Korean President Moon Jae-in has pardoned former President Park Geun-hye, who was serving a 22-year prison term for a vast corruption scandal.

-The 69-year-old was convicted of abuse of power and coercion after she was impeached in 2017.
+The 69-year-old was convicted of abuse of power and coercion in 2018 after she was impeached the previous year.

 She was her country's first democratically-elected leader to be forced from office.